 The HP 9025 has exceptional scanning features.
 While the automatic document feeder drops the scanning resolution to 300 DPI, it can scan both sides of a two-sided document.
 If you need a higher resolution for scanning photos, the flatbed scanner goes up to 1200 DPI; however, if you scan directly to your phone, it scans at a max resolution of 300 DPI.
 The scanner lid can also extend slightly to accommodate thicker documents.
 Based on other reports that this printer produces tilted scans, we tested our unit and confirmed that scanned documents are visibly misaligned.
 The scanner is limited to letter-sized (8.5" x 11") documents, though, so if you need something with a larger flatbed, consider the Epson WorkForce WF-7720.

 The cost-per-print of the HP 9025 is outstanding.
 Printing in black only is very affordable, even in large numbers, but the cost of printing color documents rises at a much faster rate the more you print.
 If you tend to print a lot, the printer accepts high-yield cartridges, and you can also subscribe to HP's ink subscription, which is a service provided by HP to automatically ship you new cartridges when ink levels are low.
-The HP OfficeJet Pro 9015e is a similar printer that includes a six-month subscription to the HP Instant Ink service.
+The HP OfficeJet Pro 9025e is nearly identical but includes a six-month subscription to the HP Instant Ink service.

 Keep in mind that even if you only print in black, most inkjet printers continue using the color cartridge for servicing tasks, so you'll likely still need to replace it eventually.

 The printing color accuracy of the HP 9025 is mediocre.
 It shouldn't be a problem if you're just printing casually, but it isn't recommended for professions that need accurate color reproduction, such as print media.
 If you want a printer with better color accuracy, check out the Epson WorkForce Pro WF-7840 or the HP OfficeJet Pro 8025e.